 Stress fractures are some of the most common injuries that occur in athletes.
-These overuse injuries, which are small cracks in the bone, occur primarily in the lower leg and foot and are typically caused by repetitive use or a rapid increase in one’s amount of activity.
+These overuse injuries, which are small cracks in the bone, occur primarily in the lower leg and foot and.
+They are typically caused by repetitive use or a rapid increase in one’s amount of activity.

 The most common complaint associated with these fractures is pain in the foot or leg with increased activity.
 Typically, this pain goes away when resting, but not always.
 Other symptoms may include tenderness and swelling.

-Aaron Mares, MD, primary care physician, answers some of the common questions about stress fractures.
+Aaron Mares, MD, primary care sports medicine physician, UPMC, answers some of the common questions about stress fractures.